 Tropical Dry Forest

-One of the principle objectives of the Lost Canyon Private Nature Reserve is the restoration and conservation of Nicaragua’s vanishing tropical dry forest flora and fauna.
+One of the principle objectives of the Lost Canyon Private Nature Reserve is the restoration and conservation of Nicaragua’s vanishing tropical dry forest flora.
 Tropical dry forest is the most endangered of all tropical ecosystems.
 In Nicaragua this is due to ecosystem’s relatively resilient soils and more livable annual rain fall totals, making tropical dry forests Nicaragua’s most intensively cultivated and populated ecosystem.
 To many, the term “tropical dry forest” appears to be an oxymoron.
 Indeed tropical dry forest is an ecological paradox.
 Trees and plants must withstand the intense climatic contrast of 6 months of tropical rains (May-Oct) followed by 6 months of near drought (Nov-April) annually.
 This has created a highly specialized flora with varying techniques for competing for light during the wet half of the year, when tropical dry forest is lush and dense, and then surviving the extreme stress of desert-like conditions for the other half.
 During the dry period most tropical dry forest trees located away from surface or shallow ground water shed foliage and the majority of flowering and seed production takes place.

 Change Climate Change